araobp/pic-mcu/BLINKERS.md

 ## Test code

-Since my PC is broken, I cannot use MPLAB-X.
+(Since my PC is broken and going to be repaired, I will not be able to use MPLAB-X for a few weeks.)

-I have made a test code on Arduino to dump data on registers of ST25DV-I2C.
+For now, I have made a test code on Arduino to dump data on registers of ST25DV-I2C.
+This is an IoT prototyping project, and the test code proves that a simple code like this is easier to maintain than those of STMicro's Cube IDE that is for product development.

 [Test code](./arduino/)